Jon-Vii/canvas-student-mcp/src/canvas-student/README.md

 # Canvas Student MCP

 A Model Context Protocol (MCP) integration for interacting with Canvas LMS.
+This repository was created as a test of how to interface Canvas with LLM clients through the MCP standard.
+It was "vibe-coded" (made with Cursor) during a single evening as an exploration of the MCP capabilities.

+> **Note on PDF Handling**: Unfortunately, there's a limitation regarding PDF parsing seemingly due to restrictions on Claude's internet access.
+A complete solution would require an additional API service for text extraction from PDFs, which wasn't implemented in this project.
+The current implementation provides links to PDFs but cannot fully extract and display their content within Claude.

 ## Setup